 Squeeze a small amount of poly gel from the tube.
 Dip the spatula in the slip solution before picking up the bead of polygel, to prevent the gel from sticking to it.

 Place the bead into the form.
 Dip the brush into the slip solution and begin spreading the polygel into the form.

 Let me just say that at this point, I am not impressed.
 It was soooo sticky and hard to hold the sides of the form and spread the product.
 It was all over my fingers and as you can tell from my picture, all over the front of the form too.
 Maybe it was just my inexperience, but that sucked!
-Strike one dual forms!
+Strike one for poly gel!

 Slowly peel the form away from the nail.
 I wiggled mine side to side as i pulled up towards the cuticle area and it came off easily.

-Now it's time to file.
+Now it's time to file into your desired shape.
 Add a top coat and you're done!
 Or are you?
 Why not try the leopard nails design!
-I loved the colour of the polygel so I just added gems cuz there's always room for bling!
+I loved the colour of the polygel so I just added gems because there's always room for bling!